 After you have been involved in a truck accident, one of the most important things you should do involves speaking with any bystanders or passers-by who may have witnessed the crash.
-Although at a minimum you should get an eyewitness’s contact information so that you or your truck accident attorney can later reach out to the witness for formal testimony, it can also help to ask a few quick questions to assess how reliable and effective the witness may be for your truck accident claim.
+Although at a minimum you should get an eyewitness’s contact information.This is so that you or your truck accident attorney can later reach out to the witness for formal testimony.
+It can also help to ask a few quick questions to assess how reliable and effective the witness may be for your truck accident claim.
 Below we’ve compiled some questions that you should ask witnesses to a truck accident that you were involved in.

 - Where were you coming from right before the accident? – This question can help you to determine the witness’s vantage point.
 It can also reveal information potentially relevant to the witness’s reliability.
-For example, if the witness says they had just come from a bar, their potential intoxication may call the reliability of their testimony into question.
+For example, if the witness says they had just come from a bar, their potential intoxication may question their testimony’s reliability.

 - When did you see/hear/realize that an accident was happening? – You should ask this to confirm how much of the accident the witness saw.